cyrilbois/developer-playbook/adr/2018-02-24 Fontend Ui Framework.md

 # _Frontend Framework vs Ui Framework_

 To increase the speed of development I want to us a standard frontend UI Framework.
 The problem is the ones that have more premade components are harder to debug and customize for the last 10 percent.
 While the others offer less speed from the beginning and might not even reach the quality level in the end.
+[Poupularity List](https://www.javascriptstuff.com/react-components/#tag:toolkit)

 ## Considered Alternatives